railsrumble/railsrumble.github.com/rules.markdown

 ### Administrator

-The Administrator of this contest is Rails Rumble, LLC - P.O.
+The Administrator of this contest is Rumble Technologies, LLC - P.O.
 Box 823, Manorville, NY 11949.

 ### Disclaimer